 Even more horrifying are Irithyllian hounds.
 They behave the same as ordinary dogs, but their human skulls for heads prove them to be anything but.
 They are also weak to holy weapons and extremely resistant to the Dark, implying that it was involved in their creation.
 Additionally, they feast on corpses, implying that their digestive system is still functional — in other words, that they aren’t just reanimated.
 The Pontiff most likely combined corpse parts from different creatures before bringing the resulting Frankenstein abomination to life via dark souls, subsequently employing them as hunting dogs under the slaves’ care.
 As to what they hunt, we can see some hounds chowing down on a corpse carrying a rusted gold coin in an alley, another carrying a kukri favored by thieves close by — petty criminals best hope that they don’t recognize anyone’s head on those necks.

-In short, Sulyvahn’s Dark dabbling corrupted the church in Irithyll but didn’t change it into a dark church; even if thinly-veiled hypocrites, they were still Way of White clergymen.
+In short, Sulyvahn’s dabbling corrupted the church in Irithyll but didn’t change it into a dark church; even if thinly-veiled hypocrites, they were still Way of White clergymen.
 Rather, the Pontiff’s fascination with the Dark is part of his broader captivation with the natural world.
-He was a sorcery polymath, dedicated to understanding all kinds of magical arts, beings, and phenomena.
-While the Profaned Flame certainly opened his eyes to forbidden Dark magic, its appeal to him can be easily ascribed to it being a school of magic largely ignored by the wider world thanks to the gods’ deep-seated orthodoxy.
+He was a polymath, dedicated to understanding all kinds of magical arts, beings, and phenomena.
+While the Profaned Flame certainly opened his eyes to forbidden Dark magic, its appeal to him can easily be ascribed to the school of magic going largely ignored thanks to the gods’ deep-seated orthodoxy.
 Why shouldn’t he explore a magic foreign to even Vinheim’s Dragon School?
 On the flip side, why should he limit himself to just one of many branches of sorcery?
-This is illustrated by his various specimens that bear no relation to the Dark, including the aforementioned Undead sorcerers of Vinheim, one of the lycanthropes that prowl Farron, and the pale-skinned wretches.
+This is illustrated by his various specimens that bear no relation to the Dark, including the aforementioned Undead sorcerers of Vinheim, a lycanthrope of Farron, the Estus Shard, and the pale-skinned wretches.

 The latter in particular are more accurately dubbed the narisokonai (なりそこない) or “failed-to-be”, the same term used throughout the series to describe those that fail to become dragons.
 Indeed, the anatomy of these scaleless creatures greatly nonetheless resembles that of archdragons.
 At the same time, their ugly forms scarily resemble humans, indicating them to be failed attempts at artificially turning man into dragon.
 This is reflected in their weapons: their own warped tailbones excised from their bodies with excruciating shrieks and whittled down into sharp edges.
 According to the weapons’ description, they believe that these pathetic excuses for tailbones are proof of their dragonhood.
 Fair enough.
 These bones are covered in the same thread material used for Gwynevere’s cut dragon talisman from DS1, and there is no denying that they contain an archdragon’s power.